Darkunitx/Miguelito-s-Day-Planner/README.md

 # My Workday Planner

 ## Description
-- Website created to help users plan their workday and save their information.
+- Website created to help users plan their workday and save their information such as appoinments or important meetings that they may have to attend.

 ## Table of contents
 - [Description](#description)